ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on 10 January 2022.
+   This Internet-Draft will expire on 11 January 2022.

 Copyright Notice

    Copyright (c) 2021 IETF Trust and the persons identified as the document authors.
 All rights reserved.

-   This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/

-Andrews, et al.          Expires 10 January 2022                [Page 1]
+Andrews, et al.          Expires 11 January 2022                [Page 1]

 Internet-DrafGlue In DNS Referral Responses Is Not Optional    July 2021

-   license-info) in effect on the date of publication of this document.
+   This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/ license-info) in effect on the date of publication of this document.
    Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components